 Today, more than 63% of people ages 18-34 are watching live-streaming content regularly.
 Overall, computer users spend one third of all online activity watching video.
 As this brief context reveals, the industry is booming.

 To properly take advantage of this trend, businesses and other organizations can look to streaming video hosting services.
-Unlike free consumer-grade platforms, dedicated professional platforms like DaCast can offer easy-of-use, feature-rich plans, CDN access, tech support, and much more.
+Unlike free consumer-grade platforms, dedicated professional platforms like DaCast can offer easy-of-use, feature-rich plans, secure video upload, CDN access, tech support, and much more.

 This article compares 7 of the top streaming video hosting services.
 Of course we do hope you’ll opt to consider DaCast’s streaming solutions.
 However, our goal here is to provide up-to-date comparisons on all 7 streaming video hosting services.
 That way, you can make the best decision for your needs.